ubhils/welcome-to-hils/README.md

 ![](https://media.giphy.com/media/rYEAkYihZsyWs/giphy.gif)

-> *This is a work in progress...WE really hope you can shape and improve this experience as you learn!*
+> *This is a work in progress...We really hope you can shape and improve this experience as you learn!*

 > *The material in Dr. Mystery's Lab Guide is partially derived from "[Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement)" by Dr. Kirstie Whitaker and the Whitaker Lab team, used under CC BY 4.0.
 Dr. Mystery's Lab Guide is licensed under CC BY 4.0 by Hemanth Manjunatha*